 One station featured our collection of Dr. Seuss books that parents could read to their children.

-I have several characters from the stories that students could hold as they were being read to.
+I have several characters from the stories that students can hold as they are being read to.

 GREEN EGGS & HAM INITIAL SOUNDS